 Barrington Tops – A Vision Splendid

 Barrington Tops is a World Heritage-listed wilderness region with a rich history and breathtaking scenery and wildlife.
-There’s lots of outdoor adventure to enjoy and it’s easy to get here: from the Legendary Pacific Coast via the Bucketts Way or from New England via Thunderbolts Way.
+There’s lots of outdoor adventure to enjoy and it’s easy to get here: from the Pacific Highway via the Bucketts Way or from New England via Thunderbolts Way.

 Carved out of an ancient volcano in the Mount Royal Ranges, Barrington Tops rises from near sea level to 1586 metres and is part of the Gondwana Rainforests of Australia.
 It became a World Heritage site in 1986 and was added to the Australian National Heritage List in 2007.